 The first year or two will be the most difficult.
 After all, the problem is an age-old one which has not been faced up to, because of the enormity of the task.
 It is not easy to turn back what has been accepted as normal for centuries.
 In a way, it is like attempting to turn back the sea.

 At least, that is true at the beginning, and if everyone were not prepared to work at it.
-I mean by everyone the school principal, the vice-principal, all assistant principals, staff (teaching and other), parents, a healthy majority of the student body and above all, the Board of Management and Trustees.
+I mean by everyone the school principal, the vice-principal, all assistant principals, staff (teaching and other), parents, a healthy majority of the student body and most importantly, the Board of Management and Trustees.

 I have seen many Principals and Vice-Principals take an admirable and courageous lead in stopping bullying.
 Sadly there are some who do not.
-Because it is so difficult to handle or tragically if they may even be implicated themselves, they sometimes adopt a stance of denial.
-Imagine the frustration of the victims and their parents when a powerful figure like the Vice-Principal or Principal bars their human right to live without bullying.
+Because it is so difficult to handle or, tragically if they may even be implicated themselves, they sometimes adopt a stance of denial defiiace or subterfuge to prevent a new system from working..
+Imagine the frustration of the victims and their parents when a powerful figure like the Vice-Principal, Principal or Chair of the Board bars their human right to live without bullying.
 Parents will invariably be supportive of a strong and fair anti-bullying system as will 90% of staff.
 The Board of Management and Trustees must be on board from the beginning.
 The Chair of the Board should be completely independent of the school Principal.